tsvetanov-ts/FuzzySarcasm/README.md

 ## Setup and Running

 1. **Install dependencies:**
-   From the project root run:
    ```bash
    pip install -r requirements.txt
    ```
 2. **Train the classifier:**
-   From the project root run:
    ```bash
    python -m src.sarcasm_classifier
    ```